 - 1. Check cables for proper connection to the modem, terminal or computer. - 2.
 Check to ensure that the DTE-DCE is in the correct position as described in Section 3.1. - 3.
 Check to ensure that the set up command is correct. - 4.
 Verify that the Ready to Send (RTS) signal is at logic high.
 The analyzer sets pin 7 (RTS) to greater than 3 volts to enable modem transmission. - 5.
 Ensure that the BAUD rate, word length, and stop bit settings between modem and analyzer match. - 6.
-Use the RS-232 test function to send "w" characters to the modem, terminal or computer. - 7.
-Get your terminal, modem or computer to transmit data to the analyzer (holding down the space bar is one way); the green LED should flicker as the instrument is receiving data. - 8.
+Use the RS-232 test function to send "w" characters to the modem, terminal or computer. - Get your terminal, modem or computer to transmit data to the analyzer (holding down the space bar is one way); the green LED should flicker as the instrument is receiving data. - 8.
 Ensure that the communications software or terminal emulation software is functioning properly.

 5.7.9.10.
-NO2 → NO CONVERTER
+CONVERTERS (NO2 \rightarrow NO AND TN_X \rightarrow NO)

-Provided that oxygen was present in the Sample stream during operation for the NO2 converter to function properly, the NO2 converter assembly can fail in two ways:
+Provided that oxygen was present in the Sample stream during operation for each of the converters (internal to the analyzer and the external 501) to function properly, either converter assembly can fail in two ways: